 There are a few options to transfer funds.
-The most preferred option is Western Union, there are three within 1.5 miles of University of Maryland.
-Other options would be a U.S. bank service, most times you are required to be an account holder to utilize this service.
+The most preferred option is Western Union, there are three within 1.5 miles of the University of Maryland.
+Another option would be a U.S. bank service, most times you are required to be an account holder to utilize this service.
 Fees vary significantly depending on which option you choose.
 Individual banks usually apply cheaper rates.

-- Western Union
+- 7125 Baltimore Avenue: Western Union

-- Baltimore Avenue: Bank of America
+- 7370 Baltimore Avenue: Bank of America

-- On-Campus ATM/Baltimore Avenue: SECU Credit Union
+- 8300 Baltimore Avenue: SECU Credit Union